What's Driving Low Gas Prices? A Global Oil Glut

 Multiple factors affect the price of gasoline — primarily taxes, distribution, refining and the price of crude oil, the raw material used to make gas.
 In this case, the reason for the price drop is clear: It's driven by a drop in the price of oil, says Kelsey Hallahan, a petroleum markets analyst with the Energy Information Administration.

-Prices for crude oil — which accounts for more than half of the final price a consumer pays for gasoline — fell dramatically in October.
+Prices for crude oil, which accounts for more than half of the final price a consumer pays for gasoline, fell dramatically in October.

 Earlier in the year, Saudi Arabia and Russia were working together to cut production and send oil prices higher.